-Note that the audio from the Player playback will also not be routed out the S/PDIF outs of TonePort UX2 and PODxt Pro units.
+Note that the audio from the Player playback will also not be routed out the digital S/PDIF outs of TonePort UX2, PODxt Pro or POD X3 units.
+Likewise, Player audio will not be routed to POD X3 Pro's AES/EBU digital outs.

-Note - On Windows® systems, it is not recommended that you connect both a PODxt and PODxt Pro unit to the computer at the same time.
-These two specific Line 6 devices utilize a common device driver and only one can be initialized at a time.
+Note - On Windows[®] systems, it is not recommended that you connect two POD units (POD X3 and/or PODxt) to the computer at the same time.
+These Line 6 devices utilize a common device driver and only one can be initialized at a time.